BlunterMonk/our_archive/README.md

    ------(-1.0)-----

-use this as reference when making animations
+use this as reference when making animations all options for "frames" are optional
 ```
 {
-  "name": "<animation_name>",
+  "<animation_name>": {
     "speed": 0.1, // a speed of 1 will make the animation end instantly
     "frames": [
         {
           "add_x": adds x amount to the current position of the character during the animation,
           "add_y": same as above for the y position,
           "x": sets the x position based on the screen,
           "y": same as x,
           "delay": amount of time to wait before playing the next frame IN SECONDS
           "reset": if true, all other options will be ignored and the character position is set to what it was before the animation played.
           "center": if true, ignore all other options, and set the position to the CENTER based on the center_x/center_y for this character.
         },
     ]
+  }
 },
 ```
 example:
 ```
 {
-    "name": "run_around",
+  "run_around": {
     "speed": 0.05,
     "frames": [
         {"x": -0.5},